 Spring Draws Nigh

-Warm winds rid the land of snow,
+Warm winds clear the land of snow:

-as daffodils start to show.
+when daffodils start to show.

 And as cold spells ebb and wane,

-winter's Ice Queen ends Her reign.
+Winter's Ice Queen ends Her reign.

-Leaves unfurl on bush and tree;
+Leaves unfurl on every tree;

 ice breaks up, and creeks flow free.